Kaspernicholas/hathi-client/README.md

 Windows is not supported so in that case uou need to use Linux in VirtualBox.
 We need Linux with a GUI, so not the lsde VM images.
-Use the VM http://event.cwi.nl/lsde/surfsara.zip (passwd: nimda)
+Use the VM http://event.cwi.nl/lsde/surfsara.zip (passwd: osboxes.org)

 This VM has the hathi-client software and this repo and all Linux packages menioned below preinstalled, Hadoop and Spark preinstalled and Firefox configured.